jlian/jlian.co/content/posts/hdmi-cec.md

 - **Playback devices** – logical addresses `4`, `8`, `B` (Apple TV, PS5, Switch 2 and Xbox all competing for the three playback slots[^playback-limit])
 - **Broadcast** – logical address `F` (messages to everyone)

-[^playback-limit]: Amazingly, HDMI-CEC only defines only [**three** playback logical addresses](https://feintech.eu/en/blogs/know-how/wozu-dient-hdmi-cec): `4` (Playback 1), `8` (Playback 2), and `11` (`0xB`) (Playback 3).
+[^playback-limit]: Amazingly, HDMI-CEC only defines only [**three** playback logical addresses](https://feintech.eu/en/blogs/know-how/wozu-dient-hdmi-cec): `4` (Playback 1), `8` (Playback 2), and `11`/`B` (Playback 3).
 That’s fine if you have one streaming box and a couple of consoles.
 I had **four** playback-class boxes (Apple TV, PS5, Switch 2, Xbox) connected to the Denon.
 According to HDMI-CEC, only three of them can ever be “real” playback devices at once, so when the fourth one wakes up the TV and AVR have to reshuffle logical addresses on the fly.
 In practice this looked unhinged: if the Switch was on, changing input to Xbox was impossible, I'd get a quick black screen and the input snaps back to Xbox.
-None of this was a Samsung or Denon bug; it was just me exceeding the three-playback-device limit baked into the CEC spec.
+This is wild, but fortunately I only use one console at a time so it’s not a big deal.
+Probably not worth trying to fix.

 Topology-wise, it looks like this: